codymlewis/thesis-code/README.md

 # On the Security and Robustness of Federated Learning with Application to the Smart Grid Infrastructure

 Source code repository for my thesis work.
-A link to the thesis itself will be here soon.
+My thesis can be found at https://nova.newcastle.edu.au/vital/access/manager/Repository/uon:57135

 ## Summary